jia1217/ParallelProgammingLabs/docs/Labs/Lab4_ILA.md

 ## Design Description

-The design consists of a uart receiver receiving the input typed on a keyboard and displaying the binary equivalent of the typed character on the LEDs.
+Quick recap: The design consists of a uart receiver receiving the input typed on a keyboard and displaying the binary equivalent of the typed character on the LEDs.
 When a push button is pressed, the lower and upper nibbles are swapped.

 ## Steps

 ### Step 1 Create a new project and add source

-Please copy the whole Lab2 project and named it as *Lab4*:
+Please copy the whole Lab2 project and named it as Lab4:

 ### Step 2 Add the ILA Core